VF-ABM/RF-SPOTPY/README.md

 Sample Generation
 1. Run *sample_generate.m* on MATLAB.
 2. Run *generate.m* on MATLAB.
+3. Save sample files that were generated.
+See "Sample_Inputs.zip" for an example.

 Model Execution
-1. Save generated sample files.
-See "Sample_Inputs.zip" for an example.
-2. Run model with sample files as input.
+1. Run model with sample files as input.
 To execute automatically, use *master.py*.
-3. Export outputs from model.
+2. Export outputs from model.

 Data Preprocessing
 1. Import outputs from model into MATLAB.